kwilhelmde/Capstone_SQL_Project_Data_job_Analysis/README.md

 - Skills Based on Salary:

-Investigating the average salaries tied to diverse skill sets provided insights into which skills are most financially rewarding.
+Investigating the average salaries tied to diverse skill sets provided insights into which skills are most financially rewarding in Germany.

 ```
 SELECT